oracle/cloudtestdrive/DataScience/prereq3/lab.md

 ![](./images/oac5.png)

 - Click "Create".
-The status changes to "Creating service...".
-Provisioning should take between 5 and 20 minutes.
+The status changes to "Creating...".
+Provisioning can take up to 30min.
 ![](./images/oac6.png)